juju/docs/src/en/charm-review-process.md

 ## Charm Deployment, Configuration, and Testing

-If a charm has tests (you can determine if it does by checking for a "tests" folder), run the command below and verify the charm that way:
+In an effort to improve quality charms should have tests, that can be run by an automated testing process (no manual intervention needed).
+Check for a "tests" directory.
+Run these tests by issuing the following command in the charm directory:

 ```bash
 juju test -v --set-e
 ```

+Go to the [testing page](./developer-testing.html) for more information about how to run the testing tools.

-If a charm does not have tests, you will need to manually deploy it.
+If a charm does not have tests, note it in the review and deploy the charm manually following the README document.

 ### Deployment

 We are going to cover some basic elements to deploying the charm you are reviewing.
 For a more in-depth look at deploying charms, go to the [Charms Deploying](charms-deploying.html) page.

-While using the README as a reference, deploy the charm using the command below on your local environment.
+While using the README as a reference, deploy the charm using the command below on your local model.

 ```bash
 juju deploy --repository=../../ local:precise/charm-name